-In addition to the core curriculum, at Pittville School we provide five pathways.
+In addition to the core curriculum, at Pittville School we provide four pathways.
 These are designed to provide access to appropriate subjects and levels of support, increasing the chances of achieving the best overall outcomes at the end of year 11.
 Whilst these are our recommendations, they are not set in stone and there will be opportunities to discuss this if you have any concerns regarding the pathway we have recommended.
-We want all students to choose a broad and balanced overall package that is tailored to support individual strengths, preferred learning styles and future career aspirations.
+We want all students to choose a broad and balanced overall package that is tailored to support individual strengths, preferred learning style and future career aspirations.

 Letters indicating the curriculum pathway which is best suited to each students individual learning needs have been sent out via Edulink.
-This decision has been made based on discussion with the SENDCo and curriculum leaders as well as looking at current progress data.
+This decision has been made based on discussion with the SENDCo and curriculum leaders and current progress data.

-Curriculum Pathwa y: 5 (Blue Option Form) EBACC Subject Students must select at least one EBACC subject (History, Geography, Spanish or French) in at least one of the option blocks.
-Students must be currently studying the language to continue it into KS4 It is strongly recommended that students on this pathway consider choosing a language (Spanish and/or French) as well as a humanities subject (history and/or geography) thereby fulfilling the full EBACC suite of subjects Students would then choose a further two option subjects from the remaining option blocks Students will study a • Students select four options subjects, which must include at least one total of NINE Level 2 of geography, history, Spanish or French in addition to the core subjects qualifications plus a outlined above short course in RE
+Curriculum Pathway: 1 (Blue Option Form) Humanities Subject • Students must select at least one humanities subject (History or Geography) in at least one of the option blocks MFL Subject Students should seriously consider choosing a language (French and/or Spanish), in addition to a humanities subject Students will study a total of NINE Level 2 qualifications Students select four options subjects, which must include geography and/or history and should also have given serious consideration to either Spanish and/or French in addition to the core subjects outlined above

-Curriculum Pathway: 4 (Pink Option Form) EBACC Subject • Students must select at least one EBACC subject (History, Geography, Spanish or French) in at least one of the option blocks.
-Students must be currently studying the language to continue it into KS4 Students will study a total of NINE Level 2 qualifications plus a short course in RE • Students select four options subjects, which must include at least one of geography, history, Spanish or French in addition to the core subjects outlined above
+Curriculum Pathway: 2 (Green Option Form) Humanities Subject Students must select at least one humanities subject (History or Geography) in at least one of the option blocks MFL Subject • We would not recommend students choosing a language in addition to their humanities option but would be very happy to discuss this further for any students that have a passion and strong desire to continue to study a language Students will study a total of NINE Level 2 qualifications • Students select four options subjects, which must include geography and/or history